Chapter 7:

 “Grip,” Bren said, tapping his knuckles.
 “Not a chokehold.
 A handshake.”

 They added sprints between scrub clumps—Tamsin’s from here to there without drawing a line.
 Alia poured water into him every time he tried to act like he didn’t need it.
-Sera watched like a ledger balancing itself.
+Sera watched like she was balancing a ledger, every movement weighed, every fault tallied.

 By degrees, panic cooled from a hot stone in his throat to something he could swallow.
 He even forgot to hate the sword for a few breaths at a time.

 Sera called a brief halt.
 The women tightened straps, shook out arms, took measured pulls from waterskins.
 Nathan bent over, hands on knees, breath ragged but steady.
-His old body would’ve been spent already; this one just kept going.
-Strength not his, carrying him past every instinct to stop.
+His old body would’ve collapsed already.
+This one just kept going—strength that wasn’t his, dragging him past every instinct to stop.

 He hesitated, then glanced at Sera’s sleeve.
 “Back there—your forearm marks.
 Yours and Ro—ah… G-Garrick’s.
 What was that?”